Skip to Content

 Where to Stay in Bruges

 There are many hotels in Bruges to stay at if you decide to spend the night.
-There is also an option to stay at an Airbnb.
-With places in the city center at only $50-100 per night, it is a great spot to base yourself for exploring Bruges in a day.
+There is also an option to stay at a VRBO.
+With places in the city center under $150 per night, it is a great way to base yourself for your 1 day in Bruges itinerary.

 And if you’d prefer a hotel, check out these great options based on your budget.